-Keep reading for some fun activities to go along with the fairy tale The Ninjabread Man.
-These are designed for preschool, pre-k, and kindergarten and are sure to be a hit with your little learners!
+Keep reading for some fun Ninjabread Man activities for preschool, pre-k, and kindergarten.
+These activities are sure to be a hit with your little one!

 We are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.
 This post contains affiliate links.
 Click HERE to read our full disclosure.